 - Palettes—My studio palette is a ceramic Stephen Quiller palette.
 Pricey and heavy and NOT to cart back and forth, but I love ceramic to work on.
 My workshop/travel palette is a Cheap Joe’s Workhorse Palette.
 It’s a sturdy, high-impact plastic (many plastic palettes are a brittle plastic that is easily cracked in transport, especially the covers).
 And, it has a gasket around the lid to prevent drips, and an extra mixing tray that fits inside the lid for lots of mixing surfaces.
 For a lot of mixing area in a small space, I use the Mijello Fusion Palette, a small folding palette that also has a gasket seal and an extra mixing tray in the lid.
 I have the 18-well version, but there are a couple of larger ones, too.
 (Probably won’t see me use it in the Skies & Clouds videos, but I like it for travel sketching and classes.
 It is the palette I’m using in the Watercolor Jumpstart videos.)

 - Ox Gall—I’m using QoR Synthetic Ox Gall (less stinky), but any brand works fine

-- Masking Fluid—I switched to Incredible White Mask because of problems I was having with all colored masking fluids staining Fabriano Artistico (one of the reasons I’m no longer using that paper); I have used all of the following with no problems on Arches paper: Pebeo Drawing Gum, Blick Liquid Frisket, Utrecht Masking Fluid, Fineline Masque Pens, Holbein Masking Fluid
+- Masking Fluid—I switched to Incredible White Mask because of problems I was having with all colored masking fluids staining Fabriano Artistico (one of the reasons I’m no longer using that paper).
+If you tint it with a color that is easy to lift–e.g. cobalt blue–you won’t have to worry about staining.
+I have used all of the following with no problems on Arches paper: Pebeo Drawing Gum, Blick Liquid Frisket, Utrecht Masking Fluid, Fineline Masque Pens, Holbein Masking Fluid.

 - Fineline Masking Fluid Pen—This is the masking fluid “pen” you see me using in the video on masking the crescent moon.